berkinkinay/quiz/README.md

 `See the project what it looks like` => [Demo]([https://quizcreater.netlify.app/](https://main--quizcreatorr.netlify.app/))

 ## `Developer Side (Upcoming features)`💫
-This is for now... `I will add landing animation to some objects on the pages.`
+This is for now... `I will add some animations and redesign user interface.`

 ### `dev`
 Berkin Kınay 👨‍💻